ychen11/yaybot/README.md

 yaybot
 ======

-IRC bot of assistant if you are not able to check your irc message record or reply messages
+IRC bot of assistant when you are not online

+1. Could receive msg.
+2. bot could send msg on behalf of the user.